-- Appoint an SMSC link governor who will: - a) meet with the Curriculum Leader at least once a year to find out about; - The school's systems for planning work, supporting staff and monitoring progress. - The school's visitors and place of Worship visits. - The allocation, use and adequacy of resources. - b) visit school and talk to pupils about their experiences of the curriculum area. - c) promote and support the positive involvement of parents in the curriculum area. - d) attend training and other events relating to the particular curriculum area. - e) report jointly with the Curriculum Leader and the governing body with recommendations, if appropriate, once a year. - be understanding and supportive of our aims in learning and teaching RE and review the RE Policy annually.
+- Appoint an SMSC link governor who will: - a) meet with the Curriculum Leader in line with the School's SSDP Monitoring Cycle to find out about: - The school's systems for planning work, supporting staff and monitoring progress. - The school's visitors and place of Worship visits. - The allocation, use and adequacy of resources. - The quality of teaching and learning in RE. - b) visit school and talk to pupils about their experiences of the curriculum area. - c) promote and support the positive involvement of parents in the curriculum area. - d) attend training and other events relating to the particular curriculum area. - e) report jointly with the Curriculum Leader and the governing body with recommendations, if appropriate, once a year. - be understanding and supportive of our aims in learning and teaching RE and review the RE Policy annually.

-Implementation of the RE Policy

-The West Sussex Agreed Syllabus
+Implementation of the RE Policy The West Sussex Agreed Syllabus